Miluk language: Verb - Argument Order

-Morphology
+Order Variation in Presentational Constructions

+Miluk often uses a presentational construction when telling stories or recounting an event to bring attention to the subject of the story.
+As a result of this, the affected noun phrase is fronted in the sentence and often appears clause-initially.
+The following examples are of the presentational construction, with the presented construction bolded.

+Possessive Order

 In Miluk, the possessive noun phrase precedes what is possessed.
 The possessed noun takes no article but instead is marked with the oblique [tə].

-Miluk has an inclusive and exclusive distinction when it comes to the dual possessive.
-In the first person dual inclusive, the words receive the circumfix s=nə-, while the first person dual exclusive receives the prefix nə-.
+Morphology

 There are two articles in Miluk, kʷə and ʎə. ʎə is used with nouns that are closer to the speaker, while kʷə is used for nouns which are more distant.
 These articles do not reflect a gender of a noun and both articles have been found in use for the same noun in discourse.

 Verbs have intransitive, imperfect, and perfect marker.
 Verbs which are intransitive take the -u suffix, while the imperfect tense takes the -ʔi suffix and the perfect tense takes the -t suffix.

+Morphosyntactic Alignment

+Miluk has an ergative–absolutive distinction, expressed morphologically; the suffix -x denotes the ergative case in Miluk, and the absolutive case is unmarked.